Five security controls and incidents impact the cost and scope of your cyber insurance coverage.

 AUPs typically spell out all the rules: call to verify the identity of email senders, no webmail or third-party file share sites for company business, do not download unauthorized software, etc.

 These companies combine cyber security education with ethical phishing, reporting, and ongoing testing to assess progress.
 And the programs are continuously updated and automatically administered to new employees.
-Dozens of others are reviewed on TrustRadius.
+See TrustRadius for reviews of other vendors.

-I would ask your insurance provider for clarity on how this applies to vendors.
+Please ask your insurance provider to clarify how this applies to vendors.
 Do they expect you to pay for software training licenses?
 Or is the scope of training much narrower for third parties?
 These concerns make it harder to respond with a blanket “yes.”

-It may be easier to work with peer-level vendors who are already doing this on their own.
+It may be easier to work with peer-level vendors already doing this independently.

-#3 – Do you implement Multi-factor Authentication (MFA) on all business-critical accounts (e.g., administrator accounts, accounts with access to customer or employee data, etc.)?
+Cyber Insurance Impact #3 – Have you implemented Multi-Factor Authentication (MFA) on all business-critical accounts (e.g., administrator accounts, accounts with access to customer or employee data, etc.)?

-If you don’t, this is an easy fix, and it won’t break the bank.
-It’s 9:24 AM, and I’ve already used MFA to log into our network and two other accounts that are not connected to our organization.
+Implementing MFA is an easy fix.
+And it won’t break the bank.
+It’s 9:24 AM, and I’ve already used MFA to log into our network and two other accounts unrelated to our organization.

 How does MFA work?
-Once I submit my email address and password, I am prompted by a pop-up to enter a verification code sent to me via text.
+Once I submit my email address and password, the system prompts me with a pop-up to enter a verification code they send to me via text.

-And I can’t count the number of times I’ve received a text verification when cyber crooks were trying to log into my private accounts from other parts of the country.
+And I can’t count the times I’ve received a text verification when cyber crooks tried logging into my private accounts from other parts of the country.
 All I did was click on the red X to block access.
 It was empowering but scary to know I was on someone’s radar.
 Unfortunately, we’re all on someone’s radar.

-#4 – Do your employees have separate accounts for day-to-day business operations (e.g., checking email, etc.) and administrative functions (e.g., apply system updates, etc.)?
+Cyber Insurance Impact #4 – Do your employees have separate accounts for day-to-day business operations (e.g., checking email, etc.) and administrative functions (e.g., applying system updates, etc.)?

-The insurance company wants to make sure you’re taking a layered approach to security, so each critical system requires a different set of credentials for access.
+The insurance company wants to ensure you’re taking a layered approach to security, with each critical system requiring different credentials for access.

-What if someone in the IT department clicks on a phishing email and gets infected with malware?
-The malware is now on the network and ready to infiltrate (and corrupt) every related endpoint in its path.
+When someone in the IT department clicks on a phishing email and gets infected with malware, it’s on the network and ready to corrupt every endpoint in its path.

 Ideally, each function (user email and admin email) is segmented and augmented with MFA.

-#5 – Does your organization currently use any SolarWinds products?
+Cyber Insurance Impact #5 – Is your organization currently using any SolarWinds products?

-MSPs use their software to monitor, manage, and secure client IT systems, many of which were affected by the breach.
-While no attack should be minimized, some perspective is warranted.
+MSPs use this software to monitor, manage, and secure client IT systems, many of which were affected by the breach.
+While every attack is problematic, some perspective is warranted.